OpenCyphal/pydsdl/README.md

 some additional packages are needed for development and testing.
 They are listed in `requirements.txt`.

+External runtime dependencies are not allowed in this project -- if you can't bundle it with the library, you can't use it.

 ### Coding conventions

 Follow [PEP8](https://www.python.org/dev/peps/pep-0008/) with the following exception: the line length limit is 120 characters (not 79).

-All public functions and methods must be type-annotated.
+All functions and methods must be type-annotated.
 This is enforced statically with MyPy.

 Ensure compatibility with Python 3.5 and all newer versions.

 Do not import specific entities; instead, import only the package itself and then use verbose references, as shown below.
-If you really need to import a specific entity, consider prefixing it with an underscore to prevent scope leakage, unless you want it to be externally visible.
+If you really need to import a specific entity, consider prefixing it with an underscore to prevent scope leakage, unless you really want it to be externally visible.

 ```python
 from . import data_type                 # Good